 🇺🇸 🇬🇧 | ✅ Pros: Strong competitor to Vanguard VWCE, with better recent performance.
 FTSE All-World index includes large, mid, and some small caps, offering broader diversification than MSCI ACWI.
 Lower TER than Vanguard's VWCE.

 ❌ Cons: Smaller AUM & lower liquidity compared to Vanguard VWCE, meaning slightly wider bid-ask spreads.
 Not ideal to pair with a dedicated small-cap ETF, since some small caps are already included. | If you prefer ETFs tracking FTSE All-World, this is a better pick than Vanguard VWCE due to its recent outperformance and competitive fees.
-However, for investors who prioritize liquidity and fund size, Vanguard VWCE remains the safer, more established choice. | | SPDR MSCI All Country World Investable Market
+However, for investors who prioritize liquidity and fund size, Vanguard VWCE remains the safer, more established choice.
+Asset Manager has poor responsibility scores. | | SPDR MSCI All Country World Investable Market

 SPYI € IMIE € IMID $

-🇺🇸 | ✅ Pros: Covers 99% of the investable market, including large, mid, and small caps—the broadest option available.
+🇺🇸 | ✅ Pros: Covers 99% of the investable market, including large, mid, and small caps - the broadest option available.
 Highest number of stocks in a single ETF, providing extreme diversification.
 SPDR is a reputable American asset manager with a strong ETF track record.
-Broad diversification with ~3700 stocks across global markets.
+Broad diversification with ~4600 stocks across global markets.

 ❌ Cons: More expensive than some alternatives.
 Tracking difference could be better, possibly due to historically higher TER and index tracking inefficiencies.
-Might not be the most cost-effective choice—pairing an All-World ETF with a dedicated Small Cap ETF could achieve similar exposure at a lower cost.
+Might not be the most cost-effective choice - pairing an All-World ETF with a dedicated Small Cap ETF could achieve similar exposure at a lower cost.
 SPDR has a record voting against sustainability initiatives. | A solid choice for investors who want maximum market coverage with a single ETF and a set-it-and-forget-it approach against sustainability initiatives.
-However, cost-conscious investors may prefer a separate All-World + Small Cap ETF combination for better efficiency. | | Scalable MSCI AC World Xtrackers
+However, cost-conscious investors may prefer a separate All-World + Small Cap ETF combination for better efficiency.
+Asset Manager has poor responsibility scores. | | Scalable MSCI AC World Xtrackers

 SCWX €£$

-🇩🇪 🇺🇸 | ✅ Pros: Unique hybrid replication strategy: Swap-based replication for US/Emerging/and partly EXUS markets, physical replication for developed markets—potential tax efficiency boost.
+🇩🇪 🇺🇸 | ✅ Pros: Unique hybrid replication strategy: Swap-based replication for US/Emerging/and partly EXUS markets, physical replication for developed markets - potential tax efficiency boost.
 Temporary TER discount (0.08% until Dec 2025), making it competitive in the short term.

 IUSQ € ISAC €$ SSAC £$